ota-meshi/eslint-plugin-math/docs/rules/prefer-number-epsilon.md

 pageClass: "rule-details"
 sidebarDepth: 0
 title: "math/prefer-number-epsilon"
-description: "enforce the use of Number.EPSILON instead of literal number"
+description: "enforce the use of Number.EPSILON instead of other ways"
 ---

 # math/prefer-number-epsilon

-> enforce the use of Number.EPSILON instead of literal number
+> enforce the use of Number.EPSILON instead of other ways

 - ❗ <badge text="This rule has not been released yet." vertical="middle" type="error"> **_This rule has not been released yet._** </badge>
 - ⚙️ This rule is included in `"plugin:math/recommended"`.